 The above technologies are definitely a leap forward in a way of implementing a high level of security.
 Yet, it may be rather problematical to decide on one service or another for a non-specialist in a mobile development area.
 To facilitate your choice, we would like to list some pros and cons of mobile protection methods based on our own experience.

-Security is more than important when you create a healthcare app.
-Learn how we ensure it in our article.
+Security is more than important for healthcare mobile application development.
+Learn how to ensure it in our latest guide

 In most cases, we have been dealing with two-factor authentication, where the first factor is login/password and the second - one of the solutions below: